evolv-ai/ascend-android-sdk/README.md

 ### Custom Allocation Store (optional)

 Once a participant has been allocated into an experiment you may want to retain the allocations they received.
-To do this create a custom allocation store by implementing the AscendAllocationStore interface.
+To do this, create a custom allocation store by implementing the AscendAllocationStore interface.
 You can supply the custom allocation store to the client when you build the AscendConfig.

 1. Supply the allocation store to the client.